J14567/HGT_2025/README.md

 ___
 We provide here the codes and data to reproduce the key results and figures of the paper.
-Data can be access on:
+Data can be found on:
 [https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1219123]
 ___